 1. Delegate Work For Areas That Need Improvement

 Sometimes managers will shy away from delegating work because they feel that their team won’t be able to achieve the required results.
 The only problem with this approach is that your team will never improve if you continue to protect them.

-When some people achieve leadership positions, they see this as an opportunity to shed the responsibility for the boring tasks on their list and dish them out to their team.
-Sometimes this is necessary to enable you to do other work, but if you are consistently delegating boring work to your team, you can be sure that this will eventually result in them becoming annoyed.
+Some leaders see their role as an opportunity to shed the responsibility for the boring tasks on their list and dish them out to their team.
+Sometimes this is necessary to enable you to do other work, but if you are consistently delegating boring work to your team, you can be sure that this will eventually result in motivation issues.

-Where possible, you should delegate work that is interesting and challenging, even if you really feel like doing them yourself.
-To do this, you need to understand your team.
-Understand what interests them and what their goals and aspirations are.
+Where possible, you should delegate work that is interesting and challenging, even if you really feel like doing it yourself.
+To do this, you need to understand what interests your team members, and what their goals and aspirations are.